 When sorting or grouping items in SharePoint, sometimes more complex dynamic filtering is necessary.
 Here, the GetView function with a dynamic view can be used.
 In this tutorial, you will learn how to do this.

-Understanding dynamic view
+About dynamic view

-A dynamic view is created via a GetView() function that you can use inside SharePoint view filters.
-Before applying the filters, JungleDocs will process GetView() function (or any other JungleDocs formulas) and replace them with real values which will be recognized by SharePoint.
+A dynamic view is created via the GetView function that you can use straight inside SharePoint view filters.
+Before applying the filters, JungleDocs will process the GetView function (or any other JungleDocs formulas) and replace them with real values which will be recognized by SharePoint.

-Note: the context of a GetView() function will be used to process formulas in a dynamic view.
-In other words, if a GetView() function is used in a document, the document context (metadata) can be used to process the formulas in view filters.
+The context of the GetView function will be used to process formulas in the dynamic view.
+In other words, if the GetView function is used in a document, the document context (metadata) can be used to process the formulas in view filters.
 This provides the ability to use document columns in formulas.

 1. First, create a Word document that you will later use as a template for a JungleDocs rule.
-In the document, use a GetView() function and specify the Contacts list and the Filtered view as parameters: GetView("Contacts";"Filtered").
+In the document, use the GetView function and specify the Contacts list and the Filtered view as parameters: GetView("Contacts";"Filtered").

 3. In the Companies list, select a company, then open JungleDocs and create a new From Existing rule.

-5. Select Custom template, then click Manage custom template and upload the template that you've created in Step 1.
+5. Select Custom template, then click Manage custom template and upload the template that you've created in step 1.